centrahq/api-documentation/pages/04.guides/07.pos-integration/docs.md

 ###### Rejecting order

-If the store is unable to ship the order they should reject it as quickly as possible so it can move on as fast as possible. rejection is done by calling the [Order API update check first endpoint](/api-references/order-api/api-reference/update-allocation-request), no further action is needed and if all stores reject the order it will be shipped as a normal order.
+If the store is unable to ship the order they should reject it as quickly as possible so it can move on as fast as possible. rejection is done by calling the [Order API update Allocation request endpoint](/api-references/order-api/api-reference/update-allocation-request), no further action is needed and if all stores reject the order it will be shipped as a normal order.

 ###### Accepting the order